bekdepo/Beyond-Guard/README.md

 and even worse they are polymorphic viruses that can change their code thus changing their MD5 hash.
 A virus can simply insert blank lines at the end of its code and it will have a new MD5 hash.
 To get around this another approach would be to have an antivirus execute a virus in a sandbox(virtual environment) and analyze its behavior for malicious intent.
-This approach is also problematic because viruses can also detect if their in a sandbox and refuse to run making it difficult for the virus to analyze its behavior.
+This approach is also problematic because viruses can also detect if their in a sandbox and refuse to run making it difficult to analyze the behavior of viruses.
-This is where machine learning comes in to train the antivirus to recognize new types of viruses.<br>
+This is where machine learning comes in to train the antivirus to recognize polymorphic viruses.<br>

 Available Features:<br>
 1. Command line file scanner that recurses through directories checking when provided a relative or absolute path<br>